 Dysautonomia Information NetworkPO Box 2642Buffalo, NY 14240

-Board of Directors:President:
+Board of Directors:President: Ellen Driscoll

 Meet our Board of Directors and Just a Few of our Volunteers..

-Ellen Driscoll, Treasurer, Newsletter Manager, WebmasterEllen lives in New Hampshire with her husband Jeff, her yellow lab, Winston, and her crazy cat, Cosmo.
-She enjoyed a long and successful career in newspaper and web publishing before leaving her profession to better cope with her illnesses.
-Ellen's scoliosis was discovered when she was 18, followed by a Lupus diagnosis at 20.
-She began having symptoms of autonomic failure immediately following extensive spine surgery in 2010.
-Even though Ellen came out of anesthesia with immediate signs that something was wrong, it still took another 3 years before the words dysautonomia and POTS were mentioned.
-After discovering dinet.org and reading other survivor's stories on the forum, Ellen began volunteering.
-She is very happy to put her professional skills to use and help DINET thrive.
-She is reminded everyday that life is sweet by spending time with her family and the loves of her life - her three granddaughters, Jordan, Remy and Avery.
-One of the biggest adjustments has been leaving behind an athletic life, but new hobbies fill that time and keep her busy.
-Gardening, walks in the woods with Winston, cooking, sewing and an occasional ride on the ATV are all things she looks forward to on good days.
-On quiet days you'll find her reading and writing.
+Ellen lives in New Hampshire with her husband Jeff and her yellow lab, Winston.
+She has a daughter, two step sons, three granddaughters.
+Ellen enjoyed a long and successful career in newspaper and web publishing before leaving her profession to better cope with her illnesses.
+Scoliosis was discovered when she was 18, followed by a Lupus diagnosis at 20.
+She began having symptoms of autonomic failure immediately following her 2nd extensive spine surgery in 2010.
+Even though Ellen came out of anesthesia with immediate signs that something was wrong, it still took another 3 years before the words dysautonomia, dysreflexia and POTS were mentioned.
+After discovering DINET and reading other survivor's stories, Ellen began volunteering.
+She began as Managing Editor of the quarterly newsletter, spent some time as Volunteer Coordinator and, prior to her role as President, Ellen served as Treasurer.
+She is happy to put her professional skills to use to help DINET thrive.
+She is reminded everyday that life is sweet by spending time with her family and the loves of her life - her three granddaughters.
+One of the biggest adjustments has been leaving behind an athletic life and trading in running shoes for a cane, but her work with DINET & new hobbies fill that time and keep her busy.
+Organic gardening, reading, writing, walks in the woods with Winston, cooking, sewing and an occasional ride on the ATV are all things she looks forward to on good days.

 Judith Pettibone, Newsletter EditorJudith is a parent of two daughters, one of whom has just been recently diagnosed with POTS after a six year long search.
 She is an Occupational Therapist by training and a professional writer.
 She is working on a book about The Colorado Boys Ranch and is a regular columnist in her small town paper.
 Her particular interest lies in the challenges of caretaking as well as in the many issues raised with the medical field and how it treats the chronically ill.
 Judith lives in Monument, Colorado with her husband, senior in high school daughter and her college-aged daughter on those week-ends when she comes home to eat and do laundry.

-Katherine Munson, Forum AdministratorKatherine holds a M.S. from the University of Maryland in Conservation Biology and Sustainable Development.
+Katherine Munson, Forum Administratoratherine holds a M.S. from the University of Maryland in Conservation Biology and Sustainable Development.
 She works part-time as a natural resources planner for local government on Maryland's eastern shores.
 Katherine developed pregnancy/postpartum induced POTS with the birth of her first child in October 2002.